 Kurloke tend to keep to themselves.
-This isn’t to say that they dislike sharing cultures or socialising with outside groups, but they are aware that, as the largest Sentient species, their rough culture can be dangerous to smaller races.
+This isn’t to say that they dislike sharing cultures or socialising with outside groups but that they are aware that, as the largest Sentient race, their rough culture can be dangerous to smaller peoples.

 Physical Play and Affection